Thursday 1st June 2017

 There are many free or very cheap ways to get images for your website.
 For starters, use as many of your own images as possible.
 You don't need an expensive digital camera because images for the web can be relatively small.
 If you take pictures of other people just make sure you get their written consent with a model release form or similar.

 There are copyright-free resources such as Wikimedia Commons or Dover Press which provide images that are free to reproduce.
-Try the advanced search on Flickr to find Creative Commons images for your website.
+Check the terms of the licence for each photo - you may still need to include a source credit.
+Pixabay is another source of free images and videos where attribution is not required (a source credit).
+Try the advanced search on Flickr or Google Images (select the Tools menu and filter by Usage rights) to find Creative Commons images for your website.
 CD-ROMs of Dover Press images can be bought from good bookshops.

 You can link to any other public page on the web without needing to ask permission.
 However, it's often worth contacting a site to let them know so you can suggest a reciprocal link back to your own site, which can improve the search engine ranking of your website.